ravi4198/Flight-Information/README.md

 We can Add/Remove Flights and Passengers

-The Frontend Technologies used : HTML5, CSS and Javascript, Backend Technologies used : Python(Django)
+The Frontend Technologies used : HTML5, CSS and Javascript, Backend Technologies used : Python(Django),
 Database Technologies used : Sqllite3